zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Intermediate development skills** We work primarily with Vue, Rails, and SCSS, so designers should be comfortable updating, building, and reviewing code within those frameworks.
 - **Advanced Git knowledge** Since we spend most of our time working in merge requests, designers should be comfortable using Git effectively.
-- **Creation and management of feature flags** Know when to use feature flags, how to create them, and montitor their progress and potential feedback.
+- **Creation and management of feature flags** Know when to use feature flags, how to create them, and monitor their progress and potential feedback.
 - **Familiarity with unit testing** The ability to fix, update, and write RSpec and Jest tests.

 ## Performance indicators